Intentional self-harm hospitalisations by remoteness areas

 Understanding the geographical distribution of hospitalisations due to intentional self-harm based on patients’ area of usual residence (see Technical notes for more information) can help target suicide prevention activities to areas in need.

-The line graph shows age-specific rates of intentional self-harm hospitalisations for Very Remote, Remote, Outer Regional, Inner Regional, Major Cities and Total remoteness areas for all ages combined from 2012–13 to 2020–21.
-Users can also choose to view age-specific rate, numbers and proportion of hospitalisations for intentional self-harm by remoteness area and specific age groups.
-Between 2012–13 to 2020–21, rates for all ages were highest for residents of Very Remote areas, except for 2017–18, when the highest rate was for residents of Remote areas.
-Residents of Major Cities recorded the lowest rates of intentional self-harm hospitalisations during this period.
+The line graph shows age-specific rates of intentional self-harm hospitalisations for Very Remote, Remote, Outer Regional, Inner Regional, Major Cities and Total remoteness areas for all ages combined from 2012–13 to 2022–23.
+Users can also choose to view age-specific rates, numbers and proportions of hospitalisations for intentional self-harm by remoteness area and specific age groups.

 Are people in regional and remote areas at greater risk of intentional self-harm hospitalisations?

-• young people aged 15–19 had the highest rates of intentional self-harm hospitalisations in each remoteness area except Very Remote where those aged 20–24 years old had the highest rate
+• young people aged 15–19 had the highest rates of intentional self-harm hospitalisations in each remoteness area, with the exception of Very remote for which 20–24 year olds had the highest rate

-• the highest rate of intentional self-harm hospitalisations overall was in the 15-19 age group in Remote areas (724 hospitalisations per 100,000 population), followed by the same age group in Outer Regional areas (542 per 100,000 population).
+• the highest rate of intentional self-harm hospitalisations overall was in the 20–24 age group in Very remote areas (435 hospitalisations per 100,000 population), followed by 15-19 year olds in Remote areas (417).

 A similar pattern was seen with deaths by suicide as age-standardised suicide rates tended to increase with remoteness of place of residence see Suicide by remoteness areas.